Corporate farming: Non-farm entities

 Many people also choose to include non-farming entities in their definitions of corporate farming.
 Beyond just the farm contractors mentioned above, these types of companies commonly considered part of the term include Cargill, Monsanto, and DuPont Pioneer among others.
 These corporations do not have production farms, meaning they do not produce a significant amount of farm products.
 However, their role in producing and selling agricultural supplies and their purchase and processing of farm products often leads to them being grouped with corporate farms.
 While this is technically incorrect, it is widely considered substantively accurate because including these companies in the term "corporate farming" is necessary to describe their real influence over agriculture.

 Arguments against corporate farming

-Family farms maintain traditions including environmental stewardship and taking longer views than companies seeking profits.
-Family farmers may have greater knowledge about soil and crop types, terrains, weather and other features specific to particular local areas of land can be passed from parent to child over generations, which would be harder for corporate managers to grasp.